High-resolution Delineation of Acoustically Homogeneous Areas in Multibeam Backscatter Maps

 Journal or Conference Title

 Fisheries and Oceans Canada

 Rzhanov, Yuri; Fonseca, Luciano; and Mayer, Larry A., "High-resolution Delineation of Acoustically Homogeneous Areas in Multibeam Backscatter Maps" (2009).
-Center for Coastal and Ocean Mapping.
+Gulf of Maine Symposium.
 461.

 This document is currently not available here.